Soc 348 - Juvenile Delinquency » Fall 2022 » Quiz 3

 Under which of the following electronic monitoring systems does a juvenile probationer wear a transmitter that sends signals to a satellite and back to a computer monitor, pinpointing the offender's whereabouts at all times?

-A. group monitoring unit
+B. group monitoring unit

-C. global positioning system
+C. victim notification system

-D. victim notification system
+D. identity verification system

 Question #20